<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=YOUR_ID&amp;fmt=gif">

 Law enforcement agencies often use separate platforms for body cam footage, forensic reports, CCTV recordings, crime databases, and case files, leading to inefficiencies and delays in investigations.
 When evidence is fragmented across different storage locations, officers may struggle to retrieve relevant data quickly or ensure proper chain of custody.

-To address this, agencies should implement a centralized digital evidence management system that:
+Law enforcement agencies should implement a centralized digital evidence management system that:

 2. Risk of Tampering and Cyber Threats in Digital Evidence Management